brianssparetime/darkroom_roller/README.md

  - fix led resistors so they show up (330->220?)
  - why stepper no work?
     - bad wiring?
+Looks ok
     - burned out board?
-    - bad connection to motor?
+    - bad connection to motor? no
     - bad code?
+I don't think so....

- - potential bug with alarm() not being called
+ - potential bug with timer not fully reseting

- - make delayed state transition (so leds/buzzer can finish first)